J-TAG/chocal-chat-server/README.md

     type: "accepted",
     name: "",
     message: "",
-    user_key: ""
+    user_key: "",

+    online_clients: [
+        {
+            name: "",
+            image: "",
+            image_type""
+        },
+        ...
+    ]
 }
 ```

 At this point, client is connected to server successfuly and now is able to send messages using its `user_key`.
+Note that currently online clients are passed in `online_clients` field which is an array of objects that have `name`, `image` and `image_type` fields.

 ## How To Handle Updates?